Availability of session on dissertation submission

 The Office of Student Affairs hosted a two-part “Nuts & Bolts” session focusing on the electronic dissertation both philosophically and practically, detailing preparation, publishing decisions and actual online submission of the work.

 We are pleased to make audio of this session and presentation slides available

-The Form of the PhD Dissertation is a supplement to the Graduate School of Arts and Sciences Handbook and gives detailed information on preparing the dissertation.
+The Form of the PhD Dissertation is a supplement to the Graduate School of Arts and Sciences Handbook and gives detailed information on preparing and submitting the dissertation.

 Publishing Options and Embargoes

 Students’ options regarding the treatment of and accessibility of their work is described in detail in The Form of the PhD Dissertation.